robdyke/r2d2/content/BA Politics/beyond-all-reason/essay.md

 other concepts.

-Schmitt’s contemporary relevance is in demonstrating that we must always remain open to group (re)definition and that this definition is a political one, not racial, social, economic, moral &tc.
+Schmitt’s contemporary relevance is in demonstrating that we must always remain open to group redefinition and that this definition is a political one, not racial, social, economic, moral &tc.
 There can be no political community and therefore no order without first defining outsiders.
 There can be no politics without this basic antagonism.